Healthy Homes Assessment Eastbourne

 Insulation Eastbourne

-Insulation for underfloor and ceilings is required to all rental houses from 1 July 2019.
-Property managers and landlords have to ensure that the insulation is in line with current quality.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space might need to be added or replaced.
+Insulation for underfloor and ceilings has been compulsory for all rent houses from 1 July 2019.
+All landlords and property managers have to ensure the insulation meets this new quality.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space may need to be added or replaced.

-A well-insulated property will reduce the risk of condensation, and decrease the risk of mould and damp, and it will make an easier task to the home to retain heat.
+A well-insulated house will reduce the risk of condensation and reduce the chances of mould and damp, and also makes an easier task to the household to hold heat.

-The "R" is a symbol for thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
-The higher the R-value, the more efficient the insulation.
+The "R" is a symbol for thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
+The more high the R-value, more efficient the insulation.

 Eastbourne Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of the inside of the building it’s also about the outside.
-You must ensure there is somewhere for surface, rain or ground water and prevent it from getting inside.
-When it concerns damp and moisture it is often the things you don’t notice that could become a major issue that can cause damage to your investment as well as affecting the tenant’s health.
+Making sure your rental property is protected from the effects of moisture isn’t just a matter of the interior of the building but you must make sure there is somewhere for surface or ground water and also stop it from getting into the building.
+When it is damp and moisture, it’s typically not apparent that it could become a major issue, causing damage to your investment and harming your tenant’s well-being.

-Rental properties should be equipped with effective drainage to eliminate rainwater, storm water and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that water has a place to go, and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Rental properties must be equipped with efficient drainage to get rid of floodwaters, surface water and ground water, including an appropriate runoff or outfall.
+Making sure that the water is able to go and that it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.

-In addition to the drainage system that will prevent water ingress, if the property has an enclosed space between floorboards and ground, a ground moisture barrier must be put in place when it is reasonably practicable to install it.
+In addition to an irrigation system to stop moisture from entering, if your rental is enclosed between floorboards and the ground, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

-Ground moisture barriers are typically a sheet of polythene that is placed over the ground, to block any moisture that is present in the ground from accumulating into the home.
-It also helps to prevent moisture damage to the underfloor insulation.
+Ground moisture barriers are usually made of polythene and is laid on top of the ground to prevent any moisture from the ground from entering the property.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection